An easy recipe for grilling a whole chicken – the spicy, tangy components of the bbq sauce pair wonderfully with a variety of J. Lohr wines.

 - Carefully remove the chicken from the BBQ and let it rest before carving.

-- Pour yourself a glass of J. Lohr Pure Paso™ Proprietary Red Wine and enjoy with your favorite side dish.
+- Pour yourself a glass of your favorite J. Lohr wine enjoy with a tasty side dish.

 Please visit J. Lohr’s Recipes page for additional recipes and pairing ideas.